IF YOU’RE A PARENT AND/OR GUARDIAN OF A CHILD PERFORMER IN CANADA, HERE’S SOME INFORMATION YOU NEED TO KNOW.

 Under the direction of ACTRA PRS and trusteed by the ACTRA PRS Board of Directors, funds in ACTRA PRS Minors’ Trust are held in safe savings accounts, where every dollar in the Trust Fund is protected and guaranteed.
 The ACTRA PRS Minors’ Trust holds the preservation of contributions as its number one goal.
 Therefore, the Trust has different goals than an investment trust where the returns may be higher, but where the principal may be lost.
 Currently ACTRA PRS deducts 2% of contributions to provide for the administration of the trust with no fees on amounts held, interest earned, or amounts paid out.

-The current annual rate of return is the Trust is 2.85%.
+The current annual rate of return for the Trust is 2.45%.
 Creative Arts Financial (a division of First Ontario Credit Union) was created by artists for artists.
 They understand the importance of these funds, longer term, to their beneficiaries and seek to maximize the interest rates offered, therefore they review their pricing to make sure we have the best rate.
 Their focus is helping members achieve financial independence and their advisors are on hand to help member’s unique needs.

-Contributions under ACTRA and UBCP/ACTRA collective agreements in Canada,
+Contributions under ACTRA and UBCP/ACTRA collective agreements in Canada

 All work by minors in Canada under an ACTRA or UBCP/ACTRA collective agreement requires deductions by producers from earnings to be put into a trust for the benefit of the minor.
 Outside of BC, those funds are remitted to the ACTRA PRS Minors’ Trust.